What is a Limited Liability Company: Everything You Need to Know

 Another option is a Foreign Limited Liability Company (FLLC) which is when a business operates outside of the state that it established the LLC within.
 FLLCs are quite common because many businesses choose to establish their LLC in a state that has favorable tax breaks and other lax legal requirements.

 The final LLC type is known as Professional Limited Liability Company (PLLC) which is given to a LLC that is formed for a specialized service field like legal or medicine.
 In addition to the PLLC these owners will also need to acquire state or federal licenses for their profession.
 PLLCs do not protect owners from malpractice suits.

 If you need help understanding what an LLC is, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.